Extending the scope of the small-ball method: Proof of Theorem

-if there is sufficient control over the last term. \end{description} Out of this list, $(1)$ is just the stable lower bound; $(2)$ is an immediate outcome of Bennett's inequality; and $(3)$ is the reason for the entropy condition in Theorem \ref{thm:main-lower}.
-This leaves us with the crucial point in the proof of Theorem \ref{thm:main-lower}, which is controlling $(4)$.
+where the last inequality holds if there is sufficient control on the last term. \end{description} Out of this list, $(1)$ is just the stable lower bound; $(2)$ is an immediate outcome of Bennett's inequality; and $(3)$ is the reason for the entropy condition in Theorem \ref{thm:main-lower}.
+This leaves us with the crucial point in the proof of Theorem \ref{thm:main-lower}, which is establishing $(4)$.

 To that end, let $\theta_1$ be a constant that is specified in what follows, and let $H^\prime$ be a maximal $\theta_1 \xi r$-separated subset of $H \cap rS$.
 Given a sample $(X_i)_{i=1}^N$, let